ArmynC/ArminC-Windows-Debloat/README.md

 The first thing on the list is to try and change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
 About that, see my [uBlock Settings](https://github.com/ArmynC/ArminC-uBlock-Settings "uBlock Settings").
 Check other extensions too.

 ##### Other apps
 Next, for all the other steps, you'll need a file archiver.
-[7-Zip](https://www.7-zip.org/ "7-Zip") is a good variant; it's even *open-source*.
+[7-Zip](https://www.7-zip.org/)/[NanaZip](https://github.com/M2Team/NanaZip) or even [PeaZip](https://peazip.github.io/) are along the best ones; these are even *open-source*.

 For peace of mind, it is a good habit to **install an antivirus**.
-Depending on your Windows image, the default one, **Defender**, may be removed, disabled, or not working at all.
-For some, it is good enough, but I prefer to get [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus "Kaspersky Security Cloud (Free)") or even [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html).
+Depending on your Windows image, the default one, **Defender** should be good enough.
+In other considerations, it may be removed, disabled, or not working at all.
+As options there are [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus "Kaspersky Security Cloud (Free)") or even [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html).
 Kaspersky has almost nearly protection module of its premium counterpart, and it is intelligent enough to **disable itself when resources are required**, such as during gaming.

 ##### Updates
 Now, **check all available updates and drivers**, install them, and restart the computer. **Ensure** there are **no** remaining updates.
 It is **not advisable to disable** or avoid them.